Researchers hack Verizon device, turn it into mobile spy station

 Verizon Wireless released a Linux software update in March that prevents its network extenders from being compromised in the manner reported by Ritter and DePerry, according to company spokesman David Samberg.

 "The Verizon Wireless Network Extender remains a very secure and effective solution for our customers," Samberg said in a statement.
 He said there have been no reports of customers being impacted by the bug that the researchers had identified.
-The company is a joint venture between Verizon Communications Inc and Vodafone Group Plc.
+The company is a joint venture between Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L).

 Samberg said his company uses an internal security team as well as outside firms to look for vulnerabilities in the devices it sells, before and after they are released.